ademagar/learning-programming-with-projects/README.md

 You can see here the [projects](https://ademagar.github.io/learning-programming-with-projects/)

 ## 1st Project
 I did an shoes website.
-Here is a gif from that also, you can see [here] the website(https://ademagar.github.io/learning-programming-with-projects/1.shoes/)
+Here is a gif from that also, you can see [here](https://ademagar.github.io/learning-programming-with-projects/1.shoes/) the website.

 <img src="/1.shoes/assets/shoes-web-site/shoes-web.gif" width="auto">